From the voices of our incarcerated friends: Trust creates an environment for healing.

 THE SPEED OF TRUST

-Years ago I met with Bertram.
-He helped guys inside prison put their reentry plans together.
+Years ago I met with a man who helped guys in prison put their reentry plans together.
 He wasn’t staff.
-He was still incarcerated, looking at a life sentence.
+He was still incarcerated himself.
 Bertram has seen guys do well after release, and he’s seen guys come right back.

-I asked him, based on his ten years in that tiny office off the chapel, meeting with guys about to be released, “What’s the most important part of preparing for reentry?”
+I asked him, based on his ten years in a tiny office off the prison chapel, meeting with guys about to be released, “What’s the most important part of preparing for reentry?”

 He didn’t talk about housing or resources.
 He told me it’s when the guys start telling him stories.
 Their childhoods.
 Their trauma.
-What they won’t tell the staff counselors.
+The things they won’t tell staff counselors.

 He said,

-That’s the heart of what this season is about with your incarcerated partner.
-This month’s learning is all about creating that trust—an environment where healing can happen.
-Hopefully mutual healing.
+That’s the heart of what this season is about.
+This month’s learning is all about creating that trust—an environment where healing can happen; hopefully mutual healing.

 “We found the churches, in the end, just weren’t safe places for vulnerable folks releasing from prison.”